 A mesh of tracery spreads over the walls of the old Romanesque choir, and the intense patterning extends to the vault above.
 The east window may be the largest Gothic window anywhere in Europe and almost fills the entire width of the choir.

 The desire to spread Perpendicular panelling to every surface could not be extended to the choir’s vault but is found in the cloisters.

 The six bays of the east walk of the cloister, probably finished by 1377 or soon after, have some of the earliest fan vaults ever constructed.

 Cirencester church, Gloucestershire

-This historic photograph by Henry W Taunt shows the nave of the parish church of Cirencester, one of the wool churches found in the Cotswolds.
-Profits from the lucrative wool business allowed parishes to rebuild their existing buildings with lavish new structures.
+The parish church of Cirencester is one of the wool churches in the Cotswolds.
+They are named because profits from the lucrative wool business allowed parishes to rebuild their buildings with lavish new structures.